deepcode-ai/runner/docs/architecture.md

 </div>

 As part of the authentication flow, the runner will re-direct to the browser with a SET-COOKIE header, this will set an HTTP_ONLY cookie with the domain as the runners domain like `atlas.acmnecorp.com`.
-Once this cookie is set, the request will be redirected from the browser to the deepsource.io domain, which will complete the Oauth2 chain and set the DeepSource `JWT` cookie with the `*.deepsource.io` domain.
+Once this cookie is set, the request will be redirected from the browser to the deepcode.io domain, which will complete the Oauth2 chain and set the DeepCode `JWT` cookie with the `*.deepcode.io` domain.

 This approach does not require significant changes in the Oauth2 layer and only requires a new custom backend for runner.